The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Technical Proofs

-The proof of \Cref{t:BigBounds} is similar to the proof of \Cref{t:BigConvergence}, but more challenging.
-Starting with the scaled iterates $\{\hattheta_k\}$, we first show in \Cref{t:bounded-hat-l4} that the conditional fourth moment of $\hattheta_k$ is uniformly bounded in $k$. \Cref{t:hat-ode-approx} establishes an ODE approximation of $\{\hattheta_k\}$ in the $L_4$ sense, based on the almost sure ODE approximation \Cref{t:hat-ode-approx-as}.
-The ODE approximation of $\{\hattheta_k\}$ combined with Assumption (A3) leads to the recursive ``contraction inequality'' in \Cref{t:contract-1/4} for the conditional expectation of $ \| \theta_{m_{n+1}}\|^4 $ given $ \clF_{m_n+1}$, which is a crucial step in the proof of \Cref{t:BigBounds}.
+The proof of~\Cref{t:BigBounds} is similar to the proof of~\Cref{t:BigConvergence}, but more challenging.
+Starting with the scaled iterates $\{\hattheta_k\}$, we first show in~\Cref{t:bounded-hat-l4} that the conditional fourth moment of $\hattheta_k$ is uniformly bounded in $k$. \Cref{t:hat-ode-approx} establishes an ODE approximation of $\{\hattheta_k\}$ in the $L_4$ sense, based on the almost sure ODE approximation~\Cref{t:hat-ode-approx-as}.
+The ODE approximation of $\{\hattheta_k\}$ combined with Assumption~(A3) leads to a recursive ``contraction inequality'' in~\Cref{t:contract-1/4} which then quickly leads to the proof of~\Cref{t:BigBounds}.

-\subsubsection{Details of Proof}
+\wham{Details of Proof}

-Recall that $T>0$ specifies the length of time blocks used in the ODE method described in \Cref{s:ode-method}.
-We fix $T=\Trelax$ throughout this section with $\Trelax$ defined in (A4).
+Recall that $T>0$ specifies the length of time blocks used in the ODE method described in~\Cref{s:ode-method}.
+We fix $T=\Trelax$ throughout this section with $\Trelax$ defined in~(A4).
 All of the bounds obtained in this Appendix are for ``large $n$'': Let $n_g\ge 1$ denote a fixed integer satisfying,

 Recall the definition $\hattheta_k \eqdef \theta_k / c_n$ for $m_n \leq k \leq m_{n+1}$, where $c_n = \max\{1, \|\theta_{m_n}\|\}$.